ROOTS RUN DEEP

 Start Tour

-This self-driving tour of the city of Harrisonburg features historic African American sites such as schools, churches, neighborhoods, cemeteries, and businesses and more.
-The tour starts at Jail Hill and ends at Harriet Tubman Cultural Center and covers a total of 39 sites.
-A significant portion of the documents important site of the historic Newtwon African American neighborhood in northeast Harrisonburg.
+The Harrisonburg Roots Run Deep tour is a self-driving tour that features historic African American sites such as schools, churches, neighborhoods, cemeteries, and businesses and more.
+The tour starts at Jail Hill and ends at Furious Flower Poetry Center and covers a total of 35 sites.
 We wish to acknowledge and and give a special thanks to the researchers and contributors to this tour: Billo Harper, Sharon Barber, Jennifer Vickers, Monica Robinson.
 Robin Lyttle, and Taya Whitley for their assistance.
 Photos courtesy of Robin Lyttle, Jennifer Vickers, Billo Harper unless stated otherwise in captions.

-In the 1960s, Newtown suffered destruction and losses.
+In the 1960s, Newtown suffered destruction and losses due to the federal Urban Renewal (UR) policy.
 The city of Harrisonburg received funding from the federal Department of Housing and Urban Development for redevelopment through the Housing Act of 1949.
-The municipality declared eminent domain of homes and businesses in Newtown and forced Black families and business owners to sell and leave their properties.
-Hundreds of Harrisonburg citizens were displaced.
-This time would be known as “Project R-4” and included the area bounded by North Main, Broad, Johnson, and Rock streets.
-Another effort, “Project R-16,” targeted Gay Street to East Elizabeth Street.
-Harrisonburg Redevelopment and Housing Authority had the authority over these projects.
-The city classified the low socioeconomic area of Newtown as slums or blighted to justify the urban renewal efforts.
-It was difficult for families to reestablish themselves, and they may have had to depend on the government for housing support or move away.
+The municipality declared eminent domain of homes and businesses in Newtown and forced black families and business owners to sell and leave their properties.
+Over a hundred Harrisonburg citizens were displaced.
+The policy became known as "Project R-4" and included the area bounded by North Main, Broad, Johnson, and Rock streets.
+A tag-on policy, "Project R-16," targeted the area from Gay Street to East Elizabeth Street.
+Harrisonburg Redevelopment and Housing Authority was organized on November 29, 1955, and given authority over the UR projects.
+The city classified the low socioeconomic area of Newtown as a slum or blighted to justify its urban renewal efforts.
+It was difficult for families to reestablish themselves, and they often had to rely on government housing support or relocate.
 These drastic changes diminished black entrepreneurship, property ownership, and social life.
-The original historic First Baptist Church was demolished and rebuilt on Broad Street.
-Where the Rockingham County Administration Center, Roses department store, 7-Eleven, and the Elizabeth Street parking garage are now was once lined with a vibrant community.
-The local government was the only benefactor of the seized properties that they then sold to commercial redevelopers instead of public use.
-The annual tax revenue from the area increased at the expense of pushing the out and back the black neighborhood from downtown Harrisonburg and creating an invisible wall.
+The historic First Baptist Church, located on East Wolfe Street, was demolished and rebuilt on Broad Street.
+The loss of the home of Henry and Savilla Vickers at 1381 East Wolfe Street highlights the personal impact of urban renewal.
+The Rockingham County Administration Center, Roses department store, 7-Eleven, and the Elizabeth Street parking garage have replaced part of the once-vibrant black community.
+Project R-4 intended to address the acute housing crisis by removing blighted housing in the Newtown area.
+The positive results would include increased tax revenue and commercial development, with blighted housing being replaced by new low-income housing.
+Project R-16 was intended to address the vision of a future dependent on automobile travel, parking needs, and the need for a transit-type facility.
+The positive results would address the need to revitalize the downtown business district and provide more automobile accessibility through modernized, widened streets and expanded parking, thereby attracting shoppers to the downtown area.

 Your browser does not support viewing this document.
 Click here to download the document.